tomercoh/tomercoh/README.md

 # Hi there 👋

-My name is Tomer, and I am currently a senior studying at a University set to graduate in December 2022 👨‍🎓.
+My name is Tomer, a recent college graduate👨‍🎓!

 My major is in Information Technology and Systems.